popphylotools/mvMapper/README.md

 Intro
 =====

 This webapp serves as an interactive data exploration tool for multi-variate data with associated location information.
-The provided example dataset and configuration file demonstrates its use with population genetic data analyzed with discriminant analysis of principal components (DAPC) in the R library adegenet.
+The provided example data set and configuration file demonstrate its use with population genetic data analyzed with discriminant analysis of principal components (DAPC) in the R library adegenet.
 It displays a scatterplot with selectors for x-axis, y-axis, point color, point size, and color pallet in addition to a world map with optional jitter to separate stacked points.
 Data selections are linked across the two plots, and a data table below shows details of the selected data, which can also be downloaded as a csv.
 The bottom of the page contains an upload interface for user generated data files.

 Pipeline
 ========

 Here we show an example pipeline using **mvMapper** with **DAPC** in **Adegenet**.
 For more details on the DAPC analysis itself, see its [tutorial](adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf).

 The export_to_webapp function in adegenet combines data from a DAPC object with location information and supplementary data.
 The resulting data structure can be easily output as a CSV which is taken as input to our web app.

-In this example, we run our analysis to get an active DAPC object in R called `dapc1`.
+In the following example, we run an analysis to get an active DAPC object in R called `dapc1`.
 We also read in location information from `localities.csv`.
 These are combined using the export_to_webapp function and the result is output as `rosenbergData.csv`.
 This localities file can include additional columns of information which will be ingested and displayed within the web app (e.g. host, sex, morphological characteristics, etc.).
 The resulting csv can be uploaded through the web app's upload interface, or configured as the default data file.

 ```